 “With gravity-driven coffee, one of the things you can end up with is a very, very complex coffee, which has… a great deal of flavour [and] a lot of depth to it,” says James.

 Drip brewing lends itself well to highlighting the complexity of a coffee.
 It tends to accentuate delicate flavours and aromas.
-Because the water is allowed to extract coffee oils and solubles in its own time (assuming a good recipe is used), it also allows for greater clarity of flavour.
+Because the water can extract coffee oils and solubles in its own time, it also allows for greater flavour clarity

-Depending on the flavours you want to highlight, different pour over devices tend to reveal different characteristics, even when brewing the same coffee.
+Depending on the flavours you want to highlight, different pour over devices can reveal different characteristics, even the same coffee.

 For example, the V60 is good for emphasising acidity and floral notes while still letting a decent amount of coffee oils through the thin filter, boosting body.
 The Chemex, with its thick filter paper, retains more of the beans’ oils and so yields a sparkling brew with complexity.
 The Kalita Wave, with its flat-bottomed base and three exit holes, tends to suspend the brew for longer with a reduced flow rate, resulting in a more forgiving coffee and a deeper sweetness.